Bigyls/CTFdDockerContainersPlugin/README.md

 #### Docker Compose

 You will need to specify some values, including the docker connection type to use.
-This can either be the local Unix socket (`unix://var/run/docker.sock`), or an TCP connection (`tcp://example.com:port`).

 If you are using Docker Compose CTFd installation, you can map docker socket into CTFd container by modifying the docker-compose.yml file ([Be careful to best pratices](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html#rule-1-do-not-expose-the-docker-daemon-socket-even-to-the-containers)):